Loomis State Forest

 A place for lynx

 In the Loomis, mid-elevation, fire-adapted forests of lodgepole pine and higher elevation stands of spruce and fir provide particularly rich habitat for the threatened Canada lynx and for snowshoe hares, their main prey and food source.
-The Loomis is such prime habitat that a third to one half of the approximately 100 to 150 lynx remaining in Washington are thought to live there.
+The Loomis is such prime habitat that a third to one half of the approximately one hundred remaining in Washington are thought to live there.